DavidMertz/RegEx_Puzzles/book.md

 ```

 Here we first identify a group of 2 or more '@' symbols.
 Then we do a
-postive lookahead to assure that the next group of '@' symbols has at
+postive lookahead to ensure that the next group of '@' symbols has at
 least one more symbol.

 The real crux of this is the *negative lookahead* assertion that we
 never later see a (space delimited) sequence of two or more copies of
 the group.
 This pattern does not capture the final "number" in the
-sequence, it is just used to provide a true or false answer to whether
+sequence; it is just used to provide a true or false answer to whether
 the sequence matches.

 \newpage